 Lastly, there’s Revelstoke’s Last Spike, a true gem and one of the longest runs in North America, stretching for an incredible 9.5 miles (15 kilometers).
 The vertical drop on this run is massive, measuring over 5,000 feet (1,500 meters) from top to bottom.
 Last Spike spans the length of two chairlifts and is ideal for beginners and intermediates who’ve found their ski legs and are looking for a long zig-zag down the mountain.
 Revelstoke is known for its deep powder and long runs, and Last Spike is a prime example of why it’s regarded as one of the top ski destinations in the world.

-Read on for information about the longest ski runs in North America.
+Hungry for more long ski runs?
+Discover the longest ski runs in North America here.